Logan007/pucr/README.md

 So far, no advantage of `max_gamma` is taken yet, this definitely is a todo.

-Another optimization step from the original is still missing: After determining the best path thorugh the graph (and thus the best LZ-mach lenghts which might be shorter than max), `pucr` should search for a maybe closer matches of that shorter length which could save a few bits for offset.
+Another optimization step from the original is still missing: After determining the best path through the graph (and thus the best LZ-mach lenghts which might be shorter than max), `pucr` should search for a maybe closer matches of that shorter length which could save a few more bits for offset.
 A quick proof of concept revealed _minus 24 bytes_ for the `ivanova.bin` file.
 Coming soon.

 The Move-to-Front encoding is quite fast and works extremly well for most part of the available, limited test set.
 However, as it is context-dependant, there might be some cases which achieve better compression skipping Move-to-Front.
 Thus, a natural action item would be to let `pucr` figure out whether it is better to take advantage of it – or not.
 It is more an educated guess that even a CBM could easiliy perform Move-to-Front decoding for LITerals: It _temporarily_ requires _only_ 256 bytes of RAM for the alphabet and slightly more decompression code.

 Having Move-to-Front encoding in place, a following huffman encoding step on the LITerals might be beneficial.
 Some early and dirty-coded tries look promising at least for `ivanova.bin` (maybe minus another 1908 _bits_ already including the tree) – not so much for the shorter ethernet packet sized files.
-To be implemented until the end of the year – which one?
+To be refined and implemented until the end of the year.

-As of now, compression of 1492 byte sized packets is quickly done on my 8 year old i7-2860QM CPU.
+As of now, compression of 1492 byte sized packets is quickly done on an old i7-2860QM CPU.
 However, I will try to look deeper in how `pthread` could be of additional help here.

 With a view to the presumed usecase, the chosen data types limit data size to `64K - 1` bytes (or so).
 This may be broadended in future versions.